 Undoubtedly, cinnamon is one of the most commonly used spices across the world.
 It’s used as a flavoring additive in a wide variety of cuisines, breakfast cereals, traditional foods, and sweet and savory dishes.
 A fine aromatic condiment extensively utilized in baked goods ranging from cookies to snacks.

-Because of its fine form, the ground cinnamon is easily incorporated into dishes.
-Whereas, the sticks or whole barks are more often used to infuse liquids such as milk or cream.
+Because of its fine form, ground cinnamon is easily incorporated into dishes.
+Whereas, the sticks or whole bark are more often used to infuse liquids such as milk or cream.
 Sticks are also used in some traditional meat recipes like biryani, kebabs, and more.

 Some prefer to use cinnamon sticks because the sticks can be removed after infusing the flavor.
 This helps in retaining the original texture and color of the dish.